 - Submission of scores on the General Test of the Graduate Record Examination (GRE) or comparable graduate standardized test as part of the application process.
 Your application will not be processed until your scores have been received.
 Allow at least four weeks for DU to receive your scores.
 For more information concerning the GRE, please visit www.gre.org.
 The institution code for DU is R4842.

-- Please submit the syllabi from your undergraduate theory courses.
+- The syllabi from your undergraduate theory courses.

-- Please ask your recommenders to comment on your teaching abilities, or potential.
+- Ask your recommenders to comment on your teaching abilities, or potential.

 - Non-theory applicants must also complete item #3 above, an analytic essay or research paper that engages a music-theoretic issue.